wangechi01-a/SQL-Projects/README.md

 # SQL-Learning-Projects

-Beginner SQL projects with datasets fro m kaggle.
+Beginner SQL projects with datasets from kaggle.